StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/Array.md

 # ARRAY

-ARRAY, as an extended type of databases, is supported in various database systems such as PostgreSQL, ClickHouse, and Snowflake.
+ARRAY, as an extended type of database, is supported in various database systems such as PostgreSQL, ClickHouse, and Snowflake.
 ARRAY is widely used in scenarios such as A/B tests, user tag analysis, and user profiling.
 StarRocks supports multidimensional array nesting, array slicing, comparison, and filtering.

 ## Define array columns